CommonSense-CyberGroup/bbrf-dashboard/README.md

 ## Introduction

 This was forked from Honoki so it can be ran locally and not require the BBRF server to be open to the internet.
-This can be run using 'npm run serve' on the local machine.
+This can be run using `npm run serve` on the local machine.

 The Bug Bounty Reconnaissance Framework (BBRF) can be used to coordinate your reconnaissance workflows across multiple devices.
 For more background, read [the original blog post](https://honoki.net/2020/10/08/introducing-bbrf-yet-another-bug-bounty-reconnaissance-framework/).